waldesem/Web-Personal-DB/README.md

 source venv/bin/activate
 pip install -r requirements.txt
 ```

+### Database

+SQLite3 Database will be used by default and crated automatically in the first run.
 To Use a PostgreSQL Database in Application install PostgreSQL
 ```
 sudo apt-get -y install postgresql postgresql-contrib